-While the primary concern of rent regulation laws is rent increases, many rent regulation laws also include other tenant protections, such as just-cause eviction requirements and a right to lease renewals.
+While rent regulation laws aim to stabilize rent increases, many such laws also include other tenant protections, such as just cause eviction requirements and right to lease renewals.
 These policies share an overarching goal of providing tenants predictable costs and housing stability.

 By discouraging developers from building new housing or landlords from renting out units while maintaining lower rents for a subset of renters, rent regulation policies have the potential to jeopardize the overall supply of affordable housing.
 A 2018 study by Rebecca Diamond, Timothy McQuade, and Franklin Qian sheds light on these tradeoffs.
-Exploiting a natural experiment in San Francisco, Diamond et al find that the tenants who benefited from the law were between 10 and 20 percent more likely to remain at the same address, compared to their counterparts in the non-rent controlled buildings.
-But the researchers also find that rent-controlled properties were 10 percent more likely to be converted into condos or dramatically renovated, making them exempt from rent control.
+Exploiting a natural experiment in San Francisco, Diamond et al. found that tenants who benefited from the law were between 10 and 20 percent more likely to remain in their units than their counterparts in the non-rent controlled buildings.
+The study also found, however, that rent-controlled properties were 10 percent more likely to be converted into condos or dramatically renovated, making them exempt from rent control.
 Other landlords avoided the regulations by moving into the property themselves or buying off tenants.
-As a result of these landlord actions, rent controlled buildings saw a 15 percent greater decline than comparison buildings in the number of renter residents between 1995 and 2012.
-They estimate that rent regulation reduced the overall supply of rental housing in the city by 6 percent, and increasing rent in San Francisco by 5.1 percent over the study period.
+As a result, the researchers estimated that rent regulation reduced the overall supply of rental housing in the city by 6 percent and increased rents in San Francisco by 5.1 percent over the study period.
 A study by Brian Asquith also found that tightening rent regulations in San Francisco led to an increase in no-fault evictions, as policies incentivized landlords to turn over units to reset rents to market levels.

 What happens at vacancy?